-7. Conclusion
+6. Conclusion

 This paper has analysed the impact of Troika national and Troika lead measures of fiscal austerity and internal devaluation on NEET rates of 25 to 29 aged adults in the PIGS countries during the GFC, SDC and EZC of the recent period of financial crises.
-Thereby it has highlighted the different facets of the dialectic between financial crises and financial crises management in the Eurozone and has analysed the interaction between crisis management policies and the national profiles and indicators of financial crisis and financial crisis management.
+Thereby it has highlighted the different facets of the dialectic between financial crises and financial crises management in the Eurozone and has analysed the interaction between crisis management policies and the national profiles and indicators of financial crises management.